-- VGS makes it simple to remove your systems completely from the scope of cardholder data and deal with all your security and compliance around cardholder data, plus all other sensitive information, on your behalf.
+- VGS makes it simple to remove your systems from the scope of cardholder data and manage security and compliance around payment card data, plus all other sensitive information, on your behalf.

-- VGS maintains a fully hardened and managed PCI L1 certified CDE along with a suite of options to safely collect cardholder data.
+- VGS maintains a fully hardened and managed PCI L1 approved CDE along with a suite of options to safely collect credit card data.

 - VGS is a Level 1 Service Provider certified with PCI DSS 3.2.1 domains.

-Using VGS allows you to quickly meet the vast majority of PCI compliance requirements and, on a continuous basis, works as a partner with several efforts necessary to obtain and maintain PCI compliance.
+Using VGS allows you to quickly meet the vast majority of PCI DSS compliance requirements and continuously works as a partner to maintain continuous PCI compliance and keep your most sensitive data secure.

-By working with VGS, our users strongly segment their business logic from any sensitive data, which is always protected in the VGS Vault.
+By working with VGS, our users securely segment their business from any sensitive data, which is always protected in the VGS Vault.
 The VGS Vault does the following:

-- Serves as a way to securely store and use payment card industry data.
+- Serves as a way to store and use payment card industry data securely

-Compared against other data security vaulting solutions on the market, the VGS Vault is unique because:
+Compared to other data security or tokenization solutions on the market, the VGS Vault is unique because:

-- It works seamlessly with our proxies to provide a safe and compliant way to easily protect your company’s sensitive data, both at rest (AES-256-GCM encryption) and in flight (TLS 1.2).
+- It works seamlessly with our proxies to provide a safe and reliable way to protect your company’s sensitive data easily, both at rest (AES-256-GCM encryption) and in-flight (TLS 1.2).

-VGS quickly descopes companies from PCI DSS and accepts the responsibility of storing all their sensitive data; our customers are only responsible for access control to security configurations through the VGS dashboard.
+VGS quickly descopes companies from PCI DSS requirements and accepts the responsibility of storing all their sensitive data.
+Our customers are only responsible for access control to security configurations through the VGS dashboard.